 Heat Stroke

 Heat stroke occurs when your body literally overheats.
 It is a serious medical condition that can strike fast and requires immediate medical attention.
-If you see a hiking partner displaying symptoms of heat exhaustion combined with a change in mental status, he or she may have heat stroke.
 Pay particular attention to these signs:

-• Body temperature of 104-degrees-Fahrenheit or higher (if you have a way of measuring body temperature)
+- Body temperature of 104° F or higher (if you have a way of measuring body temperature)

-• Cool down: It's necessary to rapidly cool a person with heat stroke.
-Lay the hiker down in the shade, remove extra clothing and use cool water and fanning to lower their temperature.
+- Aggressive cooling: It's necessary to rapidly cool a person with heat stroke.
+Lay the hiker down in the shade, remove extra clothing and use cool water and fanning with a shirt or tent fly to lower their temperature.
 If you're near a lake or stream, you can attempt to lay the hiker down in the water, taking care to keep their airway clear.
-Also, be aware that rapid cooling can cause hypothermia.

 How to prevent heat stroke: Follow the same tips for preventing heat exhaustion.